Close Menu

 The looming risk of shadow IT

-Given that one in six employees purchase SaaS applications on behalf of their companies, this all happens more often than you might think.
+Given that nearly one in ten (7%) employees purchase SaaS applications on behalf of their companies, this all happens more often than you might think.

 The most obvious problems associated with shadow IT include wasted money and resources.
 For example, a company might end up purchasing a new subscription or license for a product they already own.